equinor/ert/docs/reference/configuration/data_types.rst

 1. The `FIELD` implementation can behave both as a dynamic quantity, i.e. pressure and saturation, and static property like porosity.
-In ERT it is currently *only used* as a parameter, but that this *possible* dual usage exists in the code adds a significant complexity.
+In ERT it is currently *only used* as a parameter.

 2. The parameter types have an internal pseudo time dependence corresponding to the "update time" induced by the EnKF scheme.
 This pseudo time dependence is